-Conceptual and intuitive, Julia Breckenreid's images have garnered recognition from many awards annuals and associations; Society of Illustrators (NY), Communication Arts, 3x3, American Illustration, SILA, and in the book "100 Illustrators", as chosen by Steven Heller.
-Breckenreid's work has also been honoured with a gold medal from the Society of Illustrators in New York.
+Conceptual and intuitive, Julia Breckenreid's images have garnered recognition from many awards annuals and associations; the Society of Illustrators (NY), Communication Arts, 3x3, American Illustration, SILA, and featured in the book "100 Illustrators", as chosen by Steven Heller.
+Additionally, Breckenreid's work was honoured with a gold medal in 2010, from the Society of Illustrators in New York.

 Clients include; The New York Times, Nautilus, Oprah Magazine, Middlebury, Stanford, More, The Walrus, The Baffler, UCLA, Johns Hopkins… Random House, Penguin, Mondadori, Chronicle Books, Henry Holt Books for Young Readers, Mud Puppy/Galison...
 Lots and lots.

 In 2009 Breckenreid illustrated her first picture book for Henry Holt Books and Co., named 'An Eye for Color: The Story of Josef Albers' , now in its 3rd printing.

 “* Spare, engaging text paired with striking gouache illustrations make this book a perfect choice for aspiring young artists.” —School Library Journal, starred review

 “An accessible and lively introduction to this artist and to color theory.” —Publishers Weekly

 “An expanded biographical spread and comprehensive glossary with a color wheel greatly enhance this unusual effort, which closes with hands-on projects that explore color theory.” —Booklist